 There is a high concentration of cannabinoid receptors in the digestive system, meaning that CBD can influence its health.

 Research on CBD for gastric ulcers in horses is lacking.
 However, studies on rats have shown that other cannabinoids can reduce gastric acid secretion.

-Coupled with its anti-inflammatory effects, this means that CBD could potentially offer some relief.
-It might also benefit other digestive problems like colic, although much more research is necessary to draw firm conclusions.
+Coupled with its anti-inflammatory effects, this means CBD could potentially offer some relief.
+Although more research is necessary to draw firm conclusions, it might also benefit other digestive problems like colic.

 There is also anecdotal evidence that CBD offers several other benefits for horses, including:

 Some sources also suggest that it could help to promote nervous system, immune, and cardiovascular health.